alexrudy/alexrudy.org/_drafts/python-setup.md

 title: "A python environment"
 ---

 Setting up a good python environment for development can be pretty thorny -- largely because using your system python and installing packages globally with `pip`, is often a bad idea.
-On MacOS, the system python is usually old version:
+On macos, the system python is usually a pretty old version:
 ```
 $ /usr/bin/python --version
 Python 2.7.16
 ```
-and installing packages globally in the system python can result in conflicting requirements, difficult upgrades, and poor isolation if you want to share your work or move from one environment to another.
+and installing packages globally (using the system python) can result in conflicting requirements, difficult upgrades, and poor isolation if you want to share your work or move from one environment to another.

 <!--more-->

 There are a hunderd and one different ways to set up a python environment -- this is mine.
-It may not be the best, but there are a number of aspects I really like about it:
+It may not be the best, but there are a number of aspects I really like about it.

 # The Setup

 Here I'll walk through **how** I set up my python installation(s).
-Below, under [principles](#principles) I'll describe the "why" behind a bunch of these choices, and what I do to work within that framework.
+Under [principles](#principles) I'll describe the "why" behind a bunch of these choices, and what I do to work within that framework.

 The stack I leverage is roughly:

-- [pyenv][] to manage python versions
+- [pyenv][] to manage python versions.
-- [pyenv-virtualenv][] to manage virtual environments
+- [pyenv-virtualenv][] to manage virtual environments.
-- [pip][] or [pipenv][] to manage dependencies
+- [pip][] or [pipenv][] to manage dependencies.
-- [pipx][] for command line tools *which happen to be written in python*
+- [pipx][] for command line tools *which happen to be written in python*.

 If you are of the TLDR type, my high-level recommendation is:

 *Everything goes in a virtual environment, managed by [pyenv][] and activated locally.
-Use [pip][] or [pipenv][] or [poetry][] to install your requirements, depending on your taste and how well locked down you want your dependencies to be.
+Use [pip][], [pipenv][], or [poetry][] to install your requirements, depending on your taste and how well locked down you want your dependencies to be.
 Use [pipx][] to install any end-user tools which don't really depend on a working python project.*

 ## Getting Started

 My environment assumes that you have a package manager installed.
 On macos, I use [homebrew (`brew`)][homebrew] to install things, but I've worked with this environment with Ubuntu (where I'd default to using `apt-get` and friends).

 You'll also need an environment where you can set and adjust the default variables in your shell.
-Editing `.bashrc` (with a good text editor) is a must.
+Editing a `.bashrc` file (or whatever flavor is appropriate for your shell profile) with a good text editor is a must.
 If you are comfortable with git, and a little bit of shell programming, I recommend you version your dotfiles (google it!).
 My [dotfiles][] are on github, and kept up to date.
 I'll reference various tools from my dotfiles here as we set up a python environemnt.

 ## [pyenv][] Python Version Management

-Pyenv is the primary tool in my python arsenal.
+[pyenv][] is the primary tool in my python arsenal.
 It manages multiple installations and versions of python pretty well, and has a decently smart way of selecting between them.